Easy Microwave Chocolate Truffles

 I'd taken a course in the 1980s to learn how to make molded chocolates with different kinds of cream, nut or brittle fillings.
 Looking at these "handmade" treats, I realized that they were really the same thing, just easier to make because you could just roll a ball rather than having to worry about a mold.
 Believe it or not, these are actually very easy to make at home.
 If you use good quality ingredients, you can match or beat any candy you've seen in a fancy store.

-- 12 oz chocolate, Good quality is best.
+- 12 ounces chocolate, good quality is best.
 Guittard or Ghirardelli chocolate chips are easy to find.

 - 1/3 cup heavy cream

-- 1 tea. vanilla, or other extract or liqueur
+- 1 teaspoon vanilla, or other extract or liqueur

 - Melt chocolate and cream in the microwave for 1 minute.
 Stir together.
 Sometimes one minute will melt all the chocolate, but most of the time, you will need to microwave again.
 To make sure you don't burn the chocolate, microwave for 15–30 seconds at a time and stir well in between.
 Continue until the mixture is completely smooth.